-Тур oe of t hreat ; Scenario Self interest Self-review Advocacy Familiarity Intimidation Appropriate safeguards conducts the audit.
-Common staff work on both engagements. journal entries, obtaining the SMSF's acknowledgement of their responsibility for the accounting work performed by the firm and disclosing to the trustees the firm's involvement in both engagements.
-A two partner practice where one partner provides financial advice to the SMSF and the other partner audits the SMSF and prepares the SMSF's accounts. х х Х Threats may be overcome by applying safeguards which include each of the two partners performing one of the engagements, with appropriate segregation of the engagement teams, and the firm withdrawing from the third engagement.
+Тур pe of t hreat ; Scenario Self interest Self-review Advocacy Familiarity Intimidation Appropriate safeguards Common staff work the accounting work performed by the firm and disclosing to the trustees the 7. on both engagements.
+A two partner practice where one partner provides financial advice to the SMSF and the other partner audits the SMSF and prepares the SMSF's accounts. х х Х firm's involvement in both engagements.
+Threats may be overcome by applying safeguards which include each of the two partners performing one of the engagements, with appropriate segregation of the engagement teams, and the firm withdrawing from the third engagement.
 For example, if one partner conducts the financial advisory work, the second partner prepares the accounts and then the firm withdraws from the audit and segregates the staff working on the engagements which are retained.
 Additional safeguards may include: implementing policies and procedures to prohibit individuals providing advice from making managerial decisions on behalf of the SMSF and ensuring that the individual providing the advice does not commit the SMSF to the terms of any transaction or consummate a transaction on behalf of the SMSF.
-A firm prepares the SMSF's annual return and also undertakes the audit of the SMSF.
+8. A firm prepares the SMSF's annual return and also undertakes the audit of the SMSF.
 Where the client takes responsibility for the SMSF annual return including any significant judgements, it will not generally create threats to independence.
 9. A sole practitioner audits numerous SMSFs but they are all administered by the same service provider who engages the auditor on behalf of the trustees.
-The sole practitioner is very reliant on fees generated by referrals from the service provider. х х Safeguards include expanding the client base so that reliance on the administrator is reduced, declining to accept any further audits from the administrator, obtaining external quality reviews and ensuring that the practitioner has direct access to the trustees of each SMSF, so that matters arising during the audit may be communicated without fear of intimidation.
-A member of the audit engagement team has a close or immediate relationship with the trustees of the SMSF.
+The sole practitioner is very reliant on fees generated by referrals from the service provider. x x Safeguards include expanding the client base so that reliance on the administrator is reduced, declining to accept any further audits from the administrator, obtaining external quality reviews and ensuring that the practitioner has direct access to the trustees of each SMSF, so that matters arising during the audit may be communicated without fear of intimidation.
+10. A member of the audit engagement team has a close or immediate relationship with the trustees of the SMSF.
 The auditor signing the audit opinion supervises the team member's work. Х Safeguards include removing the audit member from the audit engagement team.
-The auditor has provided accounting advice in relation to a material transaction of the SMSF which was then entered into on the basis of that advice. Х Technical assistance on accounting principles and advice an accounting issues often form part of the normal audit process and may promote fair presentation of the financial report and may not create a threat to independence.
+11. The auditor has provided accounting advice in relation to a material transaction of the SMSF which was then entered into on the basis of that advice. Х Technical assistance on accounting principles and advice an accounting issues often form part of the normal audit process and may promote fair presentation of the financial report and may not create a threat to independence.
 However, in certain instances, the advice may have influenced the decision making of the SMSF and safeguards may include segregation of the partners and staff providing accounting advice from the audit team or withdrawal from the audit engagement.
-12. A partner in a multi-partner practice has had the SMSF as an audit client for "years" and regularly socialises with the SMSF's trustee. Х The long and personal association with the trustee may compromise the partner's objectivity.
+12. A partner in a multi-partner practice has had the SMSF as an audit client for "years" and regularly socialises with the SMSF's trustee. х The long and personal association with the trustee may compromise the partner's objectivity.
 Safeguards include transferring the engagement to another partner within the firm or quality control review of the audit findings, including conclusions on significant matters arising in the audit by another partner prior to sign-off of the audit opinion.
+13. A practitioner or firm The practitioner has implemented appropriate safeguards to avoid a self-review